 One semester is the minimum expulsion term, if the student is expelled.

 Does the board of education have to expel a student?

-Per state law, not unless it is a proven “Big 5 Offense.”
-Otherwise, they have discretion to offer alternative punishments as the circumstances warrant.
+Per California law, no expulsion has to issue unless it is a proven “Big 5 Offense.”
+Otherwise, the school board has discretion to offer alternative punishments for the student as the circumstances warrant.

 Michelle Ball is an experienced student expulsion attorney who assists with expulsion resolutions, hearings and appeals.
 She works as a student lawyer across California from Sacramento, to Los Angeles, San Francisco, Tahoe, Clovis, Morro Bay, Chico, and wherever students may be in trouble.